Crime increased after police halted island night patrols

 The biggest rise was seen in disturbances - ten compared to 4, but house break-ins (0 to 2) assaults, nuisance noise complaints and vandalism also saw a rise.

+A police spokeswoman said some of the incidents logged would not require a police officer to attend such as nuisance noise complaints or silent phone calls and claimed 80% of call-outs did not result in a crime being recorded.

-At a public meeting held earlier this week, a police sergeant is said to have told residents that July's crime figures were up 25% this year.
+At a public meeting held earlier this week, a police sergeant is said to have told residents that the number of reported incidents had increased by 25% this year.

 The rise was attributed to a greater number of tourists coming over that month due to an increase in the number of one-off events being held.